hexatomium/hexatomium-old.github.io/_posts/--2016-09-05-lastpass-password-meter-broken.md

  Password strength meters are notoriously unreliable and LastPass is unfortunately no exception.
- Depending on what options are configured, the password strength meter inside the LastPass browser plugin, or at <a href=https://lastpass.com/generatepassword.php>lastpass.com</a> will give completely misleading estimates, giving a wrong sense of security.
+ Depending on what options are configured, the password strength meter inside the LastPass browser plugin, or at <a href=https://lastpass.com/generatepassword.php>lastpass.com</a> will give completely ridiculous estimates, providing a false sense of security.
  <BR><BR>

   **Example 1**
+     <BR><BR>
  Generating a purely numeric 14-digit password results in a green strength bar, although such a password is in fact extremely weak: with just 46 bits of entropy, it would be bruteforced in minutes by even a modest cracking rig.
 <img src=http://trustprobe.com/images/lpgen.png>